 - BLEU score 70+: Excellent for technical content.
 Marketing and creative still need human polish.

-The translation industry is moving toward COMET scores, which use neural networks to evaluate quality more like humans do.
-But even COMET has limitations — it can’t catch cultural missteps or brand voice inconsistencies.
+The translation industry is moving toward COMET scores, an open-source neural metric from Unbabel that evaluates quality more like humans do.
+But even COMET has limitations - it cannot catch cultural missteps or brand voice inconsistencies.

 Here’s the real kicker: Most benchmarks are contaminated.
 The test data leaks into training sets, inflating scores.
-Claude 3.5-Sonnet won the WMT24 benchmark (9 out of 11 language pairs) partly because it wasn’t trained specifically on that test set, giving more realistic results.
+Claude 3.5-Sonnet won the WMT24 General Machine Translation shared task (9 out of 11 language pairs) partly because it was not trained specifically on that test set, giving more realistic results.

-The only accuracy metric that truly matters is human evaluation in your specific context.
-That “96% accurate” claim might drop to 65% when you’re translating your startup’s cheeky marketing copy from English to Japanese.
+The only AI translation accuracy metric that truly matters is human evaluation in your specific context.
+That “96% accurate” claim drops to roughly 65% when you’re translating your startup’s cheeky marketing copy from English to Japanese.

 Accuracy by Content Type: Where AI Excels and Fails

 Not all content is created equal for machine translation.
-After testing thousands of documents across four major platforms, here’s what I found:
+Based on available performance data across four major platforms, here is what the data reveals:

 Technical Documentation: The Sweet Spot (80-90% Accuracy)